 - on the trunk or limbs

-Signs of guttate psoriasis may be observed during a physical examination.
+Your doctor can identify signs of guttate psoriasis during a physical examination.
 Your regular doctor will typically refer you to a dermatologist for a proper diagnosis.

-A dermatologist will examine your skin and mark down which areas are affected.
+Your dermatologist will examine your skin and make note of the affected areas.
 This mapping will help them track treatments after diagnosis.
-A dermatologist will also take a complete medical history to rule out other conditions, such as an allergic reaction.
+They’ll also take a complete medical history to rule out other conditions, such as an allergic reaction.

-Your dermatologist may order a skin biopsy to rule out other possible contributors to the skin lesions and to help determine the type of psoriasis.
+Your dermatologist may also order a skin biopsy to eliminate other possible contributors to the skin lesions and to help determine the type of psoriasis.

-Topical creams or ointments are the first line of treatment against this type of psoriasis.
-These often contain mild steroids and should be applied once or twice a day.
-The steroids suppress the body’s immune response so fewer excess skin cells are produced.
+A topical cream or ointment is the first line of treatment for this type of psoriasis.
+These often contain mild steroids.
+You should apply these once or twice per day.
+The steroids suppress the body’s immune response, resulting in fewer excess skin cells.

 Other psoriasis medications include:

-- corticosteroids: these include steroid hormones similar to those produced by the adrenal glands.
+- corticosteroids, including steroid hormones similar to those produced by the adrenal glands

-- cyclosporine: this drug is typically used to prevent the body from rejected a transplanted organ, but they are used in other immune-related conditions as well.
+- cyclosporine, which is typically used to prevent the body from rejecting a transplanted organ but is also used in other immune-related conditions

-- methotrexate: this drug suppresses the immune system and is typically reserved for severe cases or when other treatments do not work.
+- methotrexate, which suppresses the immune system and is typically used in severe cases or when other treatments don’t work

 Besides medication, there are other therapies and strategies that can help control symptoms, such as: